Curriculum Guide

 Accelerated Foundations in Spanish (1 credit)

-Spanish 1, an accelerated study of introductory Spanish, is an intensive, fast-paced course that provides the fundamentals of grammar, structure, and a practical vocabulary needed to reach specific, targeted communicative benchmarks.
+This course, an accelerated study of introductory Spanish, is an intensive, fast-paced course that provides the fundamentals of grammar, structure, and practical vocabulary needed to reach specific, targeted communicative benchmarks.
 Students learn to recognize patterns in the written and spoken language, and employ their observations to stretch their own language skills.
 Classroom activities are designed to develop skills in listening comprehension, as well as written and oral proficiency.
 Readings from various texts give contextualized examples of the grammar being studied while also giving the students a glimpse into the diversity and complexity of the Spanish-speaking world.
 Students regularly use integrated audio and video materials to strengthen aural comprehension and comfort with a range of speakers and accents.
 Throughout the year, students are engaged in research and creative projects relevant to the thematic units they study.
 This course is designed for beginners or students with limited knowledge of Spanish.

-Spanish 2: Voces del mundo hispano—Voices from the Spanish-speaking world (1 credit)
+Spanish 2: Voces del mundo hispano (Voices from the Spanish-speaking world) (1 credit)

 In Spanish 2, students continue to develop skills introduced during the Lower School program or Accelerated Foundations in Spanish.
 Listening, speaking, writing, and reading skills are reinforced on a daily basis.
 Students add to their foundation in grammar and become more adept at communicating and expressing their thoughts in Spanish, both orally and in written form, in full and increasingly complex contexts.
 Students broaden their vocabulary and grammar concepts through projects and activities designed to practice and deepen their understanding of language and culture through everyday interactions with authentic thematic materials.
 They also continue to discover the richness of the cultures in the Spanish-speaking world.
 The class is conducted mostly in Spanish, allowing students to process in English how they learn Spanish.
 Prerequisite: Accelerated Foundations in Spanish or its equivalent.